Parv06-dev/Iris-Species-Classification-using-Random-Forest/README.md

 97.05% Test Accuracy
 ```

-How to Run
+How to Run?

-Clone the repository.
+1.Clone the repository.
-Open the Jupyter Notebook.
+2.Open the Jupyter Notebook.
-Install the required Python libraries if necessary.
+3.Install the required Python libraries if necessary.
-Run the notebook cells sequentially.
+4.Run the notebook cells sequentially.
-View the model predictions and accuracy at the end.
+5.View the model predictions and accuracy at the end.

 Future Improvements
 Generate a confusion matrix.
 Display precision, recall, and F1-score.
 Compare Random Forest with other classification algorithms.
 Visualize feature importance.
 Experiment with different train-test split ratios and Random Forest parameters.

 Learning Outcome
 This project demonstrates the basic machine learning workflow:
 Dataset → Train/Test Split → Model Training → Prediction → Evaluation